Winston has 2 TDs, Saints pick Jones 3 times in 28-13 win

 Jenkins was the beneficiary of the second INT, snaring a pass bobbled by tight end Jonnu Smith.
 He returned it 34 yards and put the Saints in front 21-3.

 The Patriots cut it to 21-13 following Jones’ 22-yard TD pass to Kendrick Bourne with 9:22 left in the fourth period.
-The Saints responded with a 13-play, 75-yard drive that ate up 6:45 and ended with at 4-yard run by Hill that put them in front 28-13.
+The Saints responded with a 13-play, 75-yard drive that ate up 6:45 and ended with at 4-yard run by Hill.

+Saints coach Sean Payton harped all week on the Patriots’ impressive 108-7 record at home (including playoffs) since 2000 when they win the turnover battle.
+He said having a plus-3 differential Sunday was huge.

+“We’re mindful of it every week, but it had to be something that was put in our heads every day,” he said.
+“I thought we took care of the football.
+I thought that was important.”

 New Orleans overcame an early injury to take a 14-3 lead into halftime.